werf/werf/docs/pages_en/usage/deploy/overview.md

   - deployment progress, logs, system events and application errors.
 - arbitrary deployment order for any resources, not just hooks;
 - waiting for resources that are not part of the release to be created and ready;
+- using much more robust Server-Side Apply for resource updates instead of 3-Way Merge;
+- `terraform plan`-like capabilities out of the box;
 - integrating building and deployment, and much more.

-werf strives to make working with Helm easier, more convenient and flexible without breaking backward compatibility with Helm charts, Helm templates, and Helm releases.
+werf strives to make working with Helm deployments easier, more convenient and flexible without breaking backward compatibility with Helm charts, Helm templates, and Helm releases.

 ## Basic deployment example